mattermost/docs/source/overview/internal-security-policies.rst

 9. Do you work with third parties that may have access to your IP and sensitive data?

--  Yes, we may employ vendors and consultants, including 3rd party security analysts.
+-  Yes, we may employ vendors and consultants, including third-party security analysts.

 10. If so, is access to data controlled by terms of Non-Disclosure Agreements?

 -  Yes.